R-js/mangos/packages/jxpath/README.md

 ### Differences with json-path

+- `jxpath` is very efficient slicing extreemly large JS objects without creating intermediate results (its a generator function returning an iterator, aka "just in time"/"lazy" slicing of the JS object data).
 - `jxpath` has a parent operater `/../` unavailable in `json-path`, in json-path the `/../` this is a recursive descent operator
 - `jxpath` has full regular expression to select for both property names and property values